Demographics of the Republic of the Congo: Health

 Life expectancy for the population was estimated at 54.91 years in 2011: 53.62 for males and 56.25 for females.
 The adult prevalence rate for HIV/AIDS was 3.4% as of 2009, representing 77,000 people living with the disease and 5,100 deaths.
-The Republic of Congo is considered to have a high degree of risk of infectious diseases, particularly bacterial diarrhea, hepatitis A and typhoid fever (all food- or waterborne), and malaria (vectorborne).
+The Republic of the Congo is considered to have a high degree of risk of infectious diseases, particularly bacterial diarrhea, hepatitis A and typhoid fever (all food- or waterborne), and malaria (vectorborne).

-Education

-As of 2003, 83.8% of the adult population was considered literate, consisting 89.3% of males and 78.4% of females.

-Other demographic statistics

-Demographic statistics according to the World Population Review in 2022.